has207/psxtract-2/README.md

 It features a modified version of libkirk's source code to support DES encryption/decryption and the AMCTRL functions.
 Also features isofix code for ensuring finalized ISO matches real discs.
-And uses at3tool for ATRAC3 decoding of CDDA audio tracks.
+And uses atrac3 ACM code for ATRAC3 decoding of CDDA audio tracks.

 Notes